ekuiter/feature-model-repository-pipeline/README.md

-# kconfigreader VM
+# Feature Model Repository

-This repository provides a virtual machine running [kconfigreader](https://github.com/ckaestne/kconfigreader), a tool for reading Kconfig files and converting them into formulas for further reasoning.
+This repository provides a virtual machine running [kconfigreader](https://github.com/ckaestne/kconfigreader), a tool for reading Kconfig files and converting them into feature model formulas for further reasoning.

 ## Getting Started

 Clone recursively:

 ```
-git clone --recurse-submodules git@github.com:ekuiter/kconfigreader-vm.git
+git clone --recurse-submodules git@github.com:ekuiter/feature-model-repository.git
 ```

 Install [Vagrant](https://www.vagrantup.com/).

 Run `vagrant up` inside this repository.
-This will also prompt you to install the `ubuntu/trusty64` box, the base system for the VM.
+This will also prompt you to install the `hashicorp/bionic64` box, the base system for the VM.

 After `vagrant up`, use `vagrant ssh` to log on.